arnabganguly/Kafkaconnect/ConfigureKafkaConnectstandalone1.md

 <br>

-> Note : The reason we create two copies of the connect-standalone.
-Properties file is to separate the rest.port property to different ports. **If you do not do this , you will run into a rest.port conflict**.
+> Note : The reason we create two copies of the connect-standalone. properties file is to separate the rest.port property to different ports. **If you do not do this , you will run into a rest.port conflict**.

 <br>